impresso/eldorado/_pages/online-program.md

 _Chair_: Marten Düring; *Tech-co-chair*: Maud Ehrmann.

 1. Martin Gasteiner and Andreas Enderlin. ***Crossing or Intersecting the Empero's Desk with digitized Newspaper Data*.**
-2. Irene Amstutz and Martin Reisacher. ***Historische Zeitungsausschnitte im digitalen Eldorado**.*
+2. Irene Amstutz and Martin Reisacher. ***Digital compass for 2.7 million historical newspaper clippings***.
-3. Suzanna Krivulskaya. ***The Crimes of Preachers: Religion, Scandal, and the Trouble with Digitized Archives**.*
+3. Suzanna Krivulskaya. ***The Crimes of Preachers: Religion, Scandal, and the Trouble with Digitized Archives***.